Hicklant History, Family Crest & Coats of Arms

 Early History of the Hicklant family

-Another 201 words (14 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hicklant research.
+Another 101 words (7 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklant History in all our PDF Extended History products and printed products wherever possible.

 Hicklant Spelling Variations